Pioreactor/docs.pioreactor/user-guide/03-Extending your Pioreactor/07-using-pumps.md

 Likewise, the waste pump can flushed with water, and then attached to the Pioreactor vial and waste bottle.

 :::tip
-Before attaching to media, waste, or vials for your experiments, you can spray the luer lock ends with ethanol. **Be careful that no liquid that drips down into the Pioreactor vial holder.**
+Before attaching to media, waste, or vials for your experiments, you can spray the luer lock ends with ethanol. **Be careful that no liquid drips down into the Pioreactor vial holder.**
 :::